What You’ll Learn

 The 360 Huntington Fund launched in 2008 and is now a nearly $1 million student managed mutual fund that represents experiential learning in its purest form.

-International students who successfully complete a 15-credit certificate on campus are eligible to apply for OPT work authorization.
-Apply your classroom learning to real-world work experience.
+International students who successfully complete a year-long program on campus become eligible to apply for OPT work authorization in the U.S. for up to 12 months.

 Featured Graduate Certificate Instructors